 Drug Category: Anticonvulsants -- These agents prevent seizure recurrence and terminate clinical and electrical seizure activity.

-Drug Name | Carbamazepine (Tegretol, Tegretol XR, Carbatrol) -- First-line agent for partial seizures with or without secondary generalization; particularly effective in treatment of nocturnal motor/dystonic frontal lobe seizures; potential hematologic and other adverse effects; blood monitoring recommended.
-Available as tablets, extended release tablets, extended release capsules, and suspension.
-Patients who are not using extended release form often require tid dosing. |
+Drug Name | Carbamazepine (Tegretol, Tegretol XR, Carbatrol) -- First-line agent for partial seizures with or without secondary generalization; particularly effective in treatment of nocturnal motor/dystonic frontal lobe seizures; potential hematologic and other adverse effects; blood monitoring recommended. |

 Adult Dose | 200 mg PO qd or bid initially; increase by 200 mg weekly as needed; maximal recommended dose 1200 mg/d in divided doses, although higher doses may be required in patients on other enzyme-inducing drugs |